Who Am I Right Now?

 It's alarming.
 It can induce panic.
 "Where did everyone go!?" and "Who am I right now?" are the signs that depersonalization has taken hold.

 Multiples who don't know what's going on try to describe it.
 I've called it "Criss-ing out" -- which means that rather than us all blending behind the Criss-mask just to the people outside, we can't even tell who we are on the inside anymore.
 I've also called it "Mashed Potatoes".
 Someone called it greying-out, another calls it "purpling".
 The idea is that everyone is still there, but rather than being one distinct identity (the goal of unification), you're very indistinct, there's no way to tell who is who, where one person ends and another begins, or even to hear each other over the blandness of fog going on inside.

 You don't have to be a multiple to depersonalize -- this happens to singletons, too, because there are people who are singletons who also are dissociative.
 It's a dissociation issue, you lose yourself, your identity gets grayed out, you feel like you don't belong here, or anywhere, like you don't know who you are anymore.
 Similar to most other mental crises, it's a product of anxiety and/or depression, both of which are at their root products of fear.

 So suffice to say, all the usual fear-controlling suspects can help.
-Grounding, meditation, mindfulness, etc. But I have one particular cure that you can work on at any time, and keep pretty easily on-hand for those times when you "lose yourselves."
+Grounding, mindfulness meditation, presence New, etc. But I have one particular cure that you can work on at any time, and keep pretty easily on-hand for those times when you "lose yourselves."